 Common Symptoms of Sundowners Syndrome

-Sundowning symptoms typically develop in the late afternoon, and they can go long into the night.
+At their peak, sundowning symptoms typically develop in the late afternoon, and they can go long into the night.
 Some of the most common symptoms of sundowning include the following:

 When it comes to sundowning, the timing of onset (and individual behaviors) varies from one patient to the next and symptoms can often interfere with sleep.
 Sleep deprivation can then trigger ongoing episodes of sundowning while simultaneously contributing to other symptoms of dementia.